eliasbnk/dev-setup/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 ## This is optional.
-### If your dock is set to auto-hide I really reccommend running these 3 commands it will make your dock appear and disappear much faster.
+### If your dock is set to auto-hide I really reccommend running these 2 commands it will make your dock appear and disappear much faster.
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------
 type the following into Terminal:

 ```
-defaults write com.apple.dock autohide-time-modifier -float 0;
+defaults write com.apple.dock autohide-time-modifier -float 0 && Killall Dock
 ```

 ##### [press enter]